Otolaryngology (ENT) ST3

 Evidence to upload:

-3) What are your two best publications since leaving medical school?
-Publication 1
+- (Q3 & 4) What are your two best publications since leaving medical school?
+For each publication:

 - First author, joint-first author, corresponding author or co-author of a PubMed-cited other publication such as editorials, reviews, case reports, letters, published abstracts : 1